dalibo/ldap2pg/docs/config.md

 - `postgres` : setup Postgres connexion and queries.
 - `ldap` : setup LDAP connexion.
-- `acls` : the definition of grants.
+- `acls` : the definition of privileges.
 - `sync_map` : the list of LDAP queries and associated mapping to roles and grants.
 - finally some global parameters (verbosity, etc.).